In the months following your surgery, you may discover that weight gain after hysterectomy may become an issue.

 3. Sex hormones drop

 Before a hysterectomy estrogen is mainly produced in the ovaries.
-After a hysterectomy, your body will still produce small amounts which are produced in bone, adrenal glands, brain, fat tissue, and the breasts.
+After a hysterectomy, your body will still produce small amounts which are produced in the adrenal glands, brain, and fat tissue.

 The findings of a new research published by the America Diabetes Association confirm that estrogen has an effect on the amount of body fat and how and where it is stored.
 Unfortunately, after a hysterectomy, most of it goes around the mid-section.
 The main concern is that an increase in visceral fat, the fat surrounding your abdominal organs, will put women at risk of other health problems like diabetes, coronary disease and certain types of cancer.